 Another study also demonstrates that the religious involvement of adolescents is positively associated with a better sense of control over their lives that is important in shaping their attitudes and behavior.
-If teenagers feel like they have no control over their lives, their behavior and academic achievement tends to suffer.
+If teenagers feel like they have no control over their lives, their behavior and academic achievement tend to suffer.

-It seems self-evident that when adolescents have a higher educational expectations for themselves, they will have improved achievements both in school as well as on the job.
+It seems self-evident that when adolescents have higher educational expectations for themselves, they will have improved achievements both in school as well as on the job.

-It turns out that just being in the presence of religious individuals can have a positive affect on academic performance.
+It turns out that just being in the presence of religious individuals can have a positive effect on academic performance.
 Youth in schools where the majority are Jewish are 14 percent more likely to plan to attend college than in schools where Jewish students are in a minority.
-This tendency is present when controlled for intelligence, mother’s aspiration, occupation, and income are considered.
+This tendency is present when controlled for intelligence, the mother’s aspiration, occupation, and income are considered.
 A similar effect is also present for Catholic identity with increased expectations for academic achievement.

 Habits and Skills

 Children who develop the habit of attending school regularly, doing their homework without incessant prodding from their parents or teachers tend to have better school performance.
 An analysis of inner-city children who escaped poverty notes,